 He is also the primary architect of the company's extensive licensed broadband wireless network throughout the province, and is responsible for ABC's corporate and government wireless portfolio.
 Under his guidance ABC has grown to where it sits today - with thousands of Dial Up, ADSL, Wireless and Web customers serviced throughout the Interior of BC.
 In 2001, Bob was appointed the president of Open Source Solutions (OSS), a consortium of 10 B.C.
 ISP's, with combined revenues over 15 million.
 OSS is a significant supplier of high-speed Internet connectivity to provincial government ministries and schools.
 Bob has lead OSS to be a key player in helping to solve the digital divide through the Network BC Connecting Communities Agreement.

-Rey Sonico - Project Manager at ABC Communications
+Rey Sonico - Project Coordinator at ABC Communications

-Rey Sonico is a Project Manager at ABC Communications.
+Rey has been the Secretary and Treasurer of the BC Broadband Association since 2019.
+He is a Project Coordinator at ABC Communications.
 He started working with ABC Communications in May 2009 initially managing a broadband deployment project for the company.
-He was also part of the team that led the successful implementation of the BC Broadband Conference since 2010.
+He was also part of the team that led the successful implementation of the BC Broadband Conference since 2009.

 Prior to joining ABC Communications, Rey has over 10 years experience in the telecommunications industry in management and specialist roles involving telecom switches, data network operations monitoring, maintenance and troubleshooting, and fibre optics with a leading service provider specializing in fixed line.